r-mcilwain/custom-koha-opac-xslt/README.md

 Please note: when changing Koha XSLT files, it is advised to use duplicates of the originals rather than editing the originals directly.

-1. Locate XSLT files
-In Debian package installations of Koha, these are located in your theme inside a folder named 'xslt' under the locale of the selected theme you are using, e.g. `/usr/share/koha/opac/htdocs/opac-tmpl/bootstrap/en/xslt/`.
+1. **Locate XSLT files** In Debian package installations of Koha, these are located in your theme inside a folder named 'xslt' under the locale of the selected theme you are using, e.g. `/usr/share/koha/opac/htdocs/opac-tmpl/bootstrap/en/xslt/`.

-2. Download the XSLT files included here.
+2. **Download the XSLT files included here.**

-3. Change their names, appending '-custom' for example.
+3. **Change their names, appending '-custom' for example.**

-4. Upload files to the xslt folder of your Koha instance.
+4. **Upload files to the xslt folder of your Koha instance.**

-5. Change Koha system preference **OPACXSLTResultsDisplay** from its original setting (i.e. “default”) to the path of our new file MARC21slim2OPACResults-custom.xsl.
-In this example that would be `/usr/share/koha/opac/htdocs/opac-tmpl/bootstrap/en/xslt/`.
+5. **Change Koha system preference** OPACXSLTResultsDisplay **from its original setting (i.e. “default”) to the path of our new file, MARC21slim2OPACResults-custom.xsl.** In this example that would be `/usr/share/koha/opac/htdocs/opac-tmpl/bootstrap/en/xslt/`.
 Likewise the other system preference OPACXSLTDetailsDisplay was changed to `/usr/share/koha/opac/htdocs/opac-tmpl/bootstrap/en/xslt/MARC21slim2OPACDetail-custom.xsl`.